awsdocs/amazon-rds-user-guide/doc_source/custom-backup.md

 ## Creating an RDS Custom for Oracle snapshot<a name="custom-backup.creating"></a>

 RDS Custom for Oracle creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases\.
+When your DB instance contains a container database \(CDB\), the snapshot of the instance includes the root CDB and all PDBs\.

 When you create an RDS Custom for Oracle snapshot, specify which RDS Custom DB instance to back up\.
 Give your snapshot a name so you can restore from it later\.

 When you create a snapshot, RDS Custom for Oracle creates an Amazon EBS snapshot for every volume attached to the DB instance\.
 RDS Custom for Oracle uses the EBS snapshot of the root volume to register a new Amazon Machine Image \(AMI\)\.
 To make snapshots easy to associate with a specific DB instance, they're tagged with `DBSnapshotIdentifier`, `DbiResourceId`, and `VolumeType`\.